If you had come away with me

 6).
 Now is when you are going to be glad you bought a good candy thermometer.
 You want one that is sturdy enough to stay engaged with this thick peanut sugar mess you are heating up to 300 degrees.
 Cooking it to only 290 is going to make the final result soft and gooey and not a pleasing texture.
 Cooking it to 305 degrees is going to begin to introduce off flavors and make the end result darker.
 Cook it to exactly 300 degrees.
 This is chemistry.
 It will go very slowly from about 220 to 270 and that’s where you can get a little tired of this, but then it goes pretty quick the last 30 degrees.
 Like real fast, so pay attention.

 7).
-As soon as it hits 300 degrees, turn off your burner.
+As it hits 300 degrees or slightly over, turn off your burner.
+Be careful to not burn it on the edges.
+Keep stirring right until the end.
 Remove your thermometer using your hot pad.
 Wearing your gloved hot pad in the hand that is going to stir, have your helper quickly stir up the baking soda/vanilla concoction with a few whips of the spoon and spoon it all into your pan.
 Stir it into the brittle mixture vigorously.
 It is going to shoot up steam and if you aren’t wearing your hot pad glove you are going to burn your hand.
 Mix for about 20 seconds and then stop mixing or slow down mixing.
 The baking soda and water/vanilla is going to react in the heat to create millions of tiny air bubbles.
 Begin walking over to where your cookie sheet is waiting with your spoon.
 Let the mixture rise right up to the top of the sauce pan, it will only take a few seconds.
 Using your spoon to suspend the peanuts more evenly begin pouring it out on the cookie sheet.
 Start on one edge and poor back and forth moving down the sheet coaxing out peanuts uniformly.
 Spoon out all the peanuts that are at the bottom, going back to where you started with this last bit, because it is probably a little light on peanuts where you first poured.

 9).
 It is going to need to cool for 30 to 40 minutes.
 It’s ready to break apart when its cool to the point that it will fracture easily in chunks by just breaking it apart with your hands.
 Take a bite and enjoy the magic.
 Be careful who you give this stuff to.
 They will be asking for more next year.